ajpage74/terraform-foundations-azure/AZURE.md

 Try running a `terraform apply` once your provisioners are in place.
 Nothing changes.
 Why?

-Hint: Remember what we said about provisioners only running on the first `terraform apply`...
+Hint: Remember what we said about provisioners only running on the first apply...

 ---
 ### Terraform Taint